Let us introduce you!

 - People focused: although we work in a digital world, people are the core of our business.
 So much of my job (and many of our jobs here) are highly interpersonal.
 Soft skills and emotional intelligence are critical to being successful in this environment.

-Are you drawn to higher ed?
-If so, why?
+Why were you drawn to working in higher ed?

 Higher education saved my life.
 At one point in my life, I was a high school dropout, working a dead-end job that paid just enough to pay for my car insurance.